Norton Commando: Fastback LR

 The Fastback LR with increased petrol tank capacity was available from July 1971.
 Aimed at the Australian market, where most of this model were exported to, production was around 400 machines during 1971 and 1972.
 The model had a shortened seat with the 'wings' of the fastback and a 3.9 impgal tank.
 The tank was based on the tank used on the Atlas, but with a different base to clear the Commando's top tube.
 The machines were available in red or green paintwork.

 Interstate

 The Interstate was introduced in January 1972 using the combat engine.
 A large 5.25 impgal petrol tank was used, which was soon increased to 5.5 impgal.

 In 1973 the Interstate was available with the 850 engine, initially as an option but from October 1973 as the sole engine.
 Production of the Interstate continued until 1977 when manufacture of the Commando stopped.
 During the final year most of the Commando production was of the Interstate model.

-850 cc models
+850 models

 The larger 850 engine was introduced initially as an alternative to the 750, but as the sole option from late 1973.
 All 850 models were fitted with a front disc brake.